espressif/esp-idf/docs/en/api-reference/system/esp_event.rst

 Handler Registration and Handler Dispatch Order
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The general rule is that, for handlers that match a certain posted event during dispatch, those which are registered first also get executed first.
 The user can then control which handlers get executed first by registering them before other handlers, provided that all registrations are performed using a single task.
 If the user plans to take advantage of this behavior, caution must be exercised if there are multiple tasks registering handlers.
-While the 'first registered, first executed' behavior still holds true, the task which gets executed first will also get its handlers registered first.
-Handlers registered one after the other by a single task will still be dispatched in the order relative to each other, but if that task gets pre-empted in between registration by another task that also registers handlers; then during dispatch those handlers will also get executed in between.
+While the 'first registered, first executed' behavior still holds true, the task which gets executed first also gets its handlers registered first.
+Handlers registered one after the other by a single task are still dispatched in the order relative to each other, but if that task gets pre-empted in between registration by another task that also registers handlers; then during dispatch those handlers also get executed in between.

 Event Loop Profiling